-Because of the durability of limestone neoprene, wetsuits made from it tend to last 2 to 3 times longer than wetsuits made from oil-based neoprene.
-Lasting suits reducing the 'turnover' rate of wetsuits, which means less wetsuits will end up as landfill if constructed from limestone neoprene, as opposed to oil-based neoprene.
-In this regard limestone is definitely more sustainable than other neoprene.
+Durable, Yamamoto neoprene tends to last 2 to 3 times longer than an oil-based neoprene.
+Lasting suits reducing the 'turnover' rate of wetsuits, which means less wetsuits will end up as landfill.

 A plush-lined (fluffy) material that is extremely warm and fast-drying.

 Contains ceramic micro particules which emit infrared rays to retain your body heat.

 Reflects the body's infrared light, doubling warmth efficiency.